 “Performing Party” means that Party who under this Agreement has the right to claim that the Defaulting Party has engaged in an Event of Default under Section 17 of this Agreement.

-“Products” means quantities of products or services (including Energy, Capacity, Transmission and Ancillary Services) that may from time to time be sold or purchased under Back-to-Back Transactions, EPMI Transactions, or Structured Transactions.
+“Products” means quantities of products or services (including Energy, Capacity, Transmission, Ancillary Services, gas, gas transportation, or similar commodities or services) that may from time to time be sold or purchased under Back-to-Back Transactions, EPMI Transactions, or Structured Transactions.

 “Profit and Savings” shall have the meaning described in Exhibit [].

-“Protocols” shall mean the Protocols duly adopted by SPP, including any attachments or exhibits referenced thereby, as amended from time to time, containing the scheduling, operating, planning, reliability, and settlement (including customer registration) policies, rules, guidelines, procedures, standards, and criteria of SPP.
+“Protocols” shall mean the Protocols duly adopted by SPP, SERC, NERC, and/or Entergy, including any attachments or exhibits referenced thereby, as amended from time to time, containing the scheduling, operating, planning, reliability, and settlement (including customer registration) policies, rules, guidelines, procedures, standards, and operations criteria.
 For the purposes of determining responsibilities and rights at a given time, the Protocols, as amended in accordance with the change procedure(s) described in the Protocols, in effect at the time of the performance or non-performance of an action, shall govern with respect to that action.

 “Prudent Marketing Practices” shall mean, at a particular time, any of the practices and procedures, not in conflict with the Marketing Strategy and Trading and Risk Policy, practiced generally in the power marketing industry by experienced participants in similar circumstances.
 Prudent Marketing Practices is not intended to be limited to the optimum practice, method, or act to the exclusion of all others, but rather to be a spectrum of possible practices, methods or acts expected to accomplish the desired results, having due regard for, among other things, the requirements of each governmental authority of competent jurisdiction, and the requirements of this Agreement.